Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 #### How do I add assignment validation depending on a checkbox?

 You can use JavaScript to add assignment validation depending on a checkbox.
-An example is provided in the <q>Search for information online</q> template.
+An example is provided in the "Search for information online" template.

 #### I have a task for area selection in an image.
 What should the Toloker do if there is no selectable object in the image?
 Main options:
 - Select an arbitrary area in the image (for example, put a square in the upper-right corner).
 In this case, the project instructions for reviewers should also reflect this.
 - Ask the Toloker to skip the task and report it in a personal message.
 Messages are reviewed by the requester.
 If the object is truly missing, the task is deleted from the pool by resetting the overlap.
-- Add an additional <q>No object</q> checkbox to the interface.
+- Add an additional "No object" checkbox to the interface.
 Make sure that your JS checks that either the object is selected or the checkbox is enabled.
 In this case, add information about the checkbox value in the review task interface.

 #### How much would 2000 images with a large number of different types of selectable objects cost?
 How do I create a task for this amount of work?

 In the case of crowdsourcing, it's better to break down this task.
 The simpler the task, the cheaper it is and the better the quality of the final result.
 The cost of labeling a single class of objects in photos might be about $0.01.

-​Base your task on the <q>Object selection in an image</q> template.
+​Base your task on the "Object selection in an image" template.
 See the step-by-step guide for creating this type of project on [this page](../tutorials/selection.md).

 The editor used in the template lets you add a drop-down list for labeling the selected object.
 See how to do this in the editor description ([Dropdown list](../concepts/t-components/image-annotation.md) tab).